Chris Brown announces plans to leave California

 The news of Brown leaving California was first announced by TMZ.

-Other celebrities like Mark Wahlberg, Scott Baio, Dean Cain and more have announced plans to leave the Golden State in recent years.
+Other celebrities, including Mark Wahlberg, Scott Baio, Dean Cain and more, have announced plans to leave the Golden State in recent years.

 Hollywood A-list celebrities and public figures aren’t the only ones saying goodbye to the Golden State; other residents are leaving, too.